commerce-agent/cap/docs/specification.md

 **Example A2A Request to initiate `cap:product_search` (Direct Invocation):**

 This conceptual example uses the A2A `message/send` method.
 It assumes a `contextId` was generated from a previous interaction.
-Refer to [A2A-SPEC] Section 7.1 for the full `MessageSendParams` structure.
+Refer to [A2A-SPEC] for the full `MessageSendParams` structure.

 ```json
 {